-The groundwater map below, developed by the U.S. Geological Survey (USGS), Pennsylvania Water Science Center, shows that current water levels in most monitoring wells in the Potomac basin are in the "Normal" range.
+The groundwater map below, developed by the U.S. Geological Survey (USGS), Pennsylvania Water Science Center, shows that water levels in most monitoring wells in the Potomac basin were in the "Normal" range (as of July 2022).
 Wells with a gray dot inside the symbol identify Water Supply Outlook wells.
 In this map, the USGS defines "Normal" as between the 25th and 75th percentiles, and "Below Normal" as between the 10th and 24th percentile.
 "Much Below Normal" is defined as below the 10th percentile.